MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### DownloadPath attribute (part of Add element)

 Optional.
+Defaults to the CDN if not specified.

-Defines where the installation files are downloaded from.
+Defines where the installation files are downloaded from when running ODT in download mode.
 Most commonly used to distribute specific languages and products for Office from a central location on your network to another location.
-To use this setting, run the ODT in download mode.
-If not included, the files are downloaded from the Office CDN.
 Note that you must specify a version when using DownloadPath, as shown in the example.

 Example values: